 HEALTH BENEFITS OF BASIL SEEDS

 The alpha-linolenic acid present in the seeds boosts the fat burning metabolism of our body.
-The seeds are to be consumed before meals, so that the urge to eat is greatly reduced because of the high fibre content of the seeds.
+The seeds are to be consumed before meals so that the urge to eat is greatly reduced because of the high fiber content of the seeds.

-Basil Seeds are a well sought after ingredient for preparation of juices, smoothies, and shakes for their wonderful healing properties and the texture they impart to the recipes.
+The Seeds are a well sought after ingredient for the preparation of juices, smoothies, and shakes for their wonderful healing properties and the texture they impart to the recipes.
 Combined with rose petal jam and added to sherbets and drinks, basil seeds make an excellent body coolant.

 The seeds are said to be effective against type 2 diabetes as it helps to regulate blood sugar level.